It’s vital to put a plan in place and tap into resources to help you get through any complications.

 property taxes and maintenance.
 It’s important to do your research to see what’s available in the

-; for example, 16 apartments are currently available for rent in White Plains at a range of
+area; for example, 16 apartments are currently available for rent in White Plains at a range of

 prices and sizes.